rongrimes/weewx-tempest-pi/README.md

  ## Insert your Serial number into weewx.conf

- - We want the Tempest serial number (here: ST-000520000) in the sensor map code:
+ - We want the Tempest serial number (here: ST-00052000) in the sensor map code:
-  In /etc/weewx/weewx.conf, search/replace **ST-00000025**, and replace with **ST-00052000** (but with what you found in your log file)
+  In /etc/weewx/weewx.conf, search/replace **ST-00000025** with **ST-00052000** (but with what you found in your log file)
  - Restart weewx.
   `sudo /etc/init.d/weewx restart`
  - Let run for 10 - 15 minutes (or more).